Sundarijal: Infrastructure

 The National Scout Training Center is also located here inside the Shivapuri Nagarjun National Park.
-The center carries the history of more than 100 years since the regime of Rana Prime Ministers Juddha Sumser, Dev Sumser and Bir Sumser hence modern facilities and amenities have not been introduced however the National Training Centre offers visitors comfortable camping space for around 100 people at a time.
+The center carries the history of more than a hundred years since the regime of Rana Prime Ministers Juddha Sumser, Dev Sumser, and Bir Sumser; hence modern facilities and amenities have not been introduced however the National Training Centre offers visitors comfortable camping space for around a hundred people at a time.

-Nepal Army’s arsenal is also located in Sundarijal.
+Nepal Army's arsenal is also located in Sundarijal.

 Education

-About 90% of townsfolk can read or write, though less than that number are fully literate.
-Those under the age of 25 years are more likely to be literate than those over 40.
-Literacy classes for older adults were taught in the past though, due to low attendance, they are no longer.
+About 90% of residents can read or write, though fewer than that are fully literate.
+Those under the age of 25 years are more likely to be literate than those over forty.
+Literacy classes for older adults were available in the past, though due to low attendance they are no longer offered.

 There are four schools in Sundarijal, whose attendance is shown below:

 Biodiversity

 Sundarijal's vegetation consists of mostly pine, oak, rhododendron, and other forest types.
 Wildlife recorded in the area include the Himalayan black bear, leopard, jungle cat, and rhesus monkey.
 The area around Sundarijal is the habitat of 177 species of birds, which includes at least nine threatened species, 102 species of butterflies with several endangered species, and 129 species of mushrooms.